2019 Forever Young Faves

 300 Parkside Avenue Buffalo; 837-3900 or buffalozoo.org

-This third-oldest zoo in the country features a variety of exhibits and constant updates that make it an exciting place to spend a day with kids of all ages.
-A must see: Luna the polar bear swimming in Arctic Edge.
-In December, little ones can get into the holiday spirit with Santa and the zoo animals.
+This third-oldest zoo in the country features a variety of exhibits and constant updates that make it an exciting place to spend a day with little ones.
+This year, the Donna M. Fernandes Amphibian and Reptile Center was renovated to include new mixed species exhibits and interactive graphics.
+In December, you can take your little loved ones to breakfasts with Santa and the zoo animals.
 See the website for details.

 Favorite Fitness Facility: YMCA Buffalo Niagara